Sinbad: Legend of the Seven Seas: Animation

 In January 2001, it was reported that DreamWorks Animation would completely transfer their animation workflow into using the Linux operating system.
 Previously, their animation and rendering software had used Silicon Graphics Image servers and workstations, but as their hardware began to show slowness, DreamWorks began looking for an alternate platform for superior optimal performance in order to save hardware costs.
 In 2002, they decided to partner with Hewlett-Packard for a three-year deal for which they used their dual-processor HP workstations and ProLiant servers running Red Hat Linux software.
 Starting with Spirit: Stallion of the Cimarron (2002), they had replaced its entire render farm with x86-based Linux servers.

 Sinbad: Legend of the Seven Seas was the first DreamWorks Animation production to completely utilize Linux software, with more than 250 workstations used.
 Starting with storyboards, the artists first drew sketches on paper to visualize the scene, which were later edited into animatics.
 For the character animation, rough character sketches were passed through the ToonShooter software, which digitized the sketches.
 From that point, the animators were able to easily integrate the animation into existing scenes.
 Production software lead Derek Chan explained, "ToonShooter is an internal tool we wrote for Linux.
 It captures low resolution 640 x 480 line art that the artists use to time the film."
 The animated characters were then digitally colored using the Linux software application, InkAndPaint.

 For the visual effects, DreamWorks Animation had used Autodesk Maya to create water effects.
 However, the rendering was found to be too photorealistic, and senior software engineer for advanced R&D future films Galen Gornowicz sought to modify the effects so as to closely match the movie's visual development renderings.
 Craig Ring, who served as digital supervisor on the film, described four major approaches to water used in the film: compositing ripple distortion over the painted backgrounds; creating fluid simulation; developing a rapid slashing technique to create a surface and then send ripples through the surface; and better integrating the 3D visual effects with stylized, hand drawn splashes.

 The film's traditional animation and its final line services were provided by Stardust Pictures and Bardel Entertainment, with PDI/DreamWorks handling its computer animation technology and CG character animation.

+It is the last DreamWorks Animation film to feature the 1997 DreamWorks Pictures opening logo.
+This logo had been used on both live-action and animated DreamWorks films up until that point.
+In the following year, a specifically made logo for films from DreamWorks Animation debuted.